Welcome to the English Department

 All GCSE Language exams will be sat in June of Year 11.
 All GCSE Literature exams will be sat during Year 11.

 Students completing GCSE English Literature study the novels ‘Of Mice and Men’, by John Steinbeck and ‘Heroes’, by Robert Cormier, the plays ‘An Inspector Calls’, by JB Priestley and ‘Romeo and Juliet’, by W Shakespeare.
 They also study a range of poetry taken from the Library of Wales anthology Poetry 1900-2000: One Hundred Poets from Wales.

 To read more about the GCSE course, please click here.

 Key Stage 5

 During Years 12 & 13, students develop their skills of articulating informed, personal and creative responses to literary texts.
 They analyse ways in which meanings are shaped in literary texts.
 They also demonstrate understanding of the significance and influence of the contexts in which literary texts are written and received and explore connections across literary texts, informed by different interpretations.
 In Year 12, they study the play ‘A Streetcar Named Desire,’ by Tennessee Williams, the novel ‘Jane Eyre,’ by Charlotte Bronte and the poetry of Carol Ann Duffy and Philip Larkin.
-In year 13, they study the play ‘The Tempest,’ by William Shakespeare, the poetry of John Keats and the novels ‘The Great Gatsby,’ by F Scott Fitzgerald and ‘The Road,’ by Cormac McCarthy.
+In year 13, they study the play ‘King Lear’ by William Shakespeare, the poetry of William Blake and the novels ‘The Great Gatsby,’ by F Scott Fitzgerald and ‘The Road,’ by Cormac McCarthy.

 To read more about the A-Level course, please click here.